tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-05-27-analysis-attack-vector.md

 various vulnerability if it's for the administrator.

-Fortunately for me, some of these files include `wp-load.php` to get the WordPress context, which cases are indicated as "PD*".
+Fortunately for me, some of these files include `wp-load.php` to get the WordPress context, which cases are indicated as "PD+".
 It means that WP-ZEP have a chance to validate these.
-Moreover, almost all the above listed "PD*" are related to admin (besides [this][SimpleAdsMan]).
+Moreover, almost all the above listed "PD+" are related to admin (besides [this][SimpleAdsMan]).
 So I decided to make WP-ZEP prevent these type of direct access.

-But "PD" (without *) is still in red.
+But "PD-" (without +) is still in red.

 #### Front End ####